On higher scissors congruence: Proof of the main theorem

 For each simplex $P \subseteq X$, not necessarily of full dimension, let $\Tpl(P) \subseteq \Tpl(X)$ denote the subcomplex of all tuples of points in $X$ that all lie inside $P$.

-\begin{df} \begin{itemize} \item A map from a simplex $f\colon P \to \Tpl(X)$ is {\bf introspective} if for each face $D \subseteq P$, including $P$ itself, $f(D) \subseteq \Tpl(D)$. \item A map from a finite union of simplices $\cup_i P_i \to \Tpl(X)$ is introspective if this condition holds for every face of every simplex $P_i$. \item A map from the unbased homotopy colimit
+\begin{df} \begin{itemize} \item A map from a simplex $f\colon P \to \Tpl(X)$ is {\bf apartment-like} if for each face $D \subseteq P$, including $P$ itself, $f(D) \subseteq \Tpl(D)$. \item A map from a finite union of simplices $\cup_i P_i \to \Tpl(X)$ is apartment-like if this condition holds for every face of every simplex $P_i$. \item A map from the unbased homotopy colimit